wso2-extensions/esb-connector-stackexchange/README.md

 ###### Download and install the connector

-1. Download the connector from [WSO2 Store](https://store.wso2.com/store/assets/esbconnector/details/511c00f9-8529-4e50-b058-032deecdc802) by clicking the Download Connector button.
+1. Download the connector from the [WSO2 Store](https://store.wso2.com/store/assets/esbconnector/details/511c00f9-8529-4e50-b058-032deecdc802) by clicking the **Download Connector** button.
-2. Then you can follow this [Documentation](https://docs.wso2.com/display/EI640/Working+with+Connectors+via+the+Management+Console) to add and enable the connector via the Management Console in your EI instance.
+2. Then you can follow this [Documentation](https://docs.wso2.com/display/EI640/Working+with+Connectors+via+the+Management+Console) to add and enable the connector via the management console in your WSO2 EI instance.
-3. For more information on using connectors and their operations in your EI configurations, see [Using a Connector](https://docs.wso2.com/display/EI640/Using+a+Connector).
+3. For more information on using connectors and their operations in your WSO2 EI configurations, see [Using a Connector](https://docs.wso2.com/display/EI640/Using+a+Connector).
-4. If you want to work with connectors via EI tooling, see [Working with Connectors via Tooling](https://docs.wso2.com/display/EI640/Working+with+Connectors+via+Tooling).
+4. If you want to work with connectors via WSO2 EI Tooling, see [Working with Connectors via Tooling](https://docs.wso2.com/display/EI640/Working+with+Connectors+via+Tooling).

 ###### Configuring the connector operations

 To get started with google spreadsheet connector and their operations, see [Configuring StackExchnge Operations](docs/config.md).

-## Building From the Source
+## Building from the Source

 Follow the steps given below to build the StackExchange connector from the source code: